The famous negotiator William Ury has a nice story about how to solve difficult negotiations.

 She was a camel broker, matching buyers with sellers of camels.

 She immediately began the 18 Lot Camel market, selling lots of camels of 18, but at near cost.

 Bewildered, the wise old woman wondered how the both of them were going to survive making next to nothing on each transaction.
 How was volume going to help?

-Yetn when the next group of claimants who needed the wise woman's assistance had now had 35 camels and not 17 that they needed help with.
+The next group of claimants who needed the wise woman's assistance had 35 camels and not 17.
 And her daughter was excited.
 Why?

 Well, the wise old woman did her negotiating trick again.
 She added her one camel to get 36, gave 18 or 1/2 to the first claimant, 12 or 1/3 to the second claimant, and 4 or 1/9 to the last claimant.